Generic MIDI Binding Maps

 Bindings to Ardour "functions"

-Rather than binding to a specific track/bus control, it may be useful to have a MIDI controller able to alter some part of Ardour's state.
-A binding definition that does this looks like this:
+Rather than binding to a specific track/bus/plugin control, it may be useful to have a MIDI controller able to alter some part of Ardour's state.
+Ardour's Generic MIDI support provides a small number of easily-used "functions" to do the most common operations, using a binding that looks like this:

 <Binding channel="1" note="13" function="transport-roll"/>